-STOPPING DOWN - Reducing aperture size - for example, from ƒ/16 to ƒ/22.
+STOP DOWN or STOPPING DOWN - Reducing aperture size to permit less light to pass through a lens, for example, from ƒ/16 to ƒ/22.

 STREET PHOTOGRAPHER - The original name for a paparazzo before the name "paparazzo" came into use.

-STROBE - Although commonly-used to describe an electronic flash unit, especially one used in a studio, a strobe (short for "stroboscope" or "stroboscopic lamp") actually refers to an intermittently-flashing, extremely-short duration, bright light source.
+STROBE - Although commonly used to describe an electronic flash, especially one used in a studio, a strobe (short for "stroboscope" or "stroboscopic lamp") actually refers to an intermittently-flashing, extremely-short duration, bright light source.

 STUDIO - A room specially equipped for photography.